When it's cold outside, I've got the month of May

 - Paul Williams: baritone (1960-71; d.
 1973)

 - Addled Addict:

-- David Ruffin was fired in part because of his cocaine addiction, which plagued his solo career and culminated in his death from an overdose.
+- David Ruffin was fired in part because of his cocaine addiction, which plagued his solo career and culminated in his death from an overdose in 1991.

 - Album Filler: As with most Motown releases early on, this was not unheard of.